-Specify the LDAP group name and group domain to map to the BMC privilege level/ permissions.
+Specify the LDAP group name and group domain to map to the BMC privilege level/permissions.
 If you are unsure about the settings, contact the LDAP administrator for help.

-The Group Domain field should be considered the "Group Search Base DN" for the group name lookup.
+The Group Domain field corresponds to the group search base DN for the group name lookup.

-Note: The LDAP group filter used by the BMC is not configurable.
-The preconfigured group filter searches for the group name (CN) with objectClass matching "groupOfNames" or "group".
+The LDAP group filter used by the BMC is not configurable.
+The pre-configured group filter searches for the group name, CN, with objectClass matching "groupOfNames" or "group".

-filter="(&(|(objectClass=groupOfNames)(?objectClass=group))(cn=dgx admins))"
+filter="(&(|(objectClass=groupOfNames)(?objectClass=group))(cn=dgx_admins))"